Empowering Riverside’s youth to grow socially, academically, and culturally through exposure to and training in the arts.

 In June of 2015, RAA expanded their instructional sites beyond the Cesar Chavez Community Center in the Eastside to include Bryant Park in Arlanza and the Ysmael Villegas Community Center in Casa Blanca.
 The expansion brought new, high caliber instructors and classes such as: classical ballet, violin, percussion, hip-hop theater and visual arts were introduced.

 In 2016, RAA started a youth orchestra and chorale group to our students under the direction of our musical director, Alpin Hong.
 As an award-winning musician, he brings vision and an innovative approach to the Riverside Arts Academy.

 Our objective at the Riverside Arts Academy is to connect our dreams to the future of our community, to reach out to the under-served and at-risk youth, and to change lives through mentorship, building a sense of community and pride of our participants to achieve at a higher level in life.

 COMMITMENT — Positively develop students from elementary school through high school graduation.

-COMMUNITY — Work to build a community of supportive families and community partnerships to further the Harmony Project Mission.
+COMMUNITY — Work to build a community of supportive families and community partnerships to further the RAA Mission.